tonstack/wallet-smcs/README.md

 ## Feedback

 If you find a problem, or want to include your own version of the wallet, or noticed a copyright violation, or you have another reason for feedback, please just create [an issue.](https://github.com/tonstack/wallet-smcs/issues)

+## Disclaimer of liability

+This is a repository with repositories.
+TonStack assumes no responsibility for the content of user contracts and their security.
+You use these contracts at your own risk.

+Despite this, we take a responsible approach to the addition of this repository, most of the contracts (or even all) presented here are developed by TON himself or our team.